Source Code Leaks: Protect Your Digital Assets

 Here are some of the most critical risks associated with exposed source code:

-- Intellectual Property Theft: Source code often contains proprietary information and if obtained by the wrong group, can have devastating consequences for the organization’s profitability and reputation.
+- Intellectual property theft: Source code often contains proprietary information and if obtained by the wrong group, can have devastating consequences for the organization’s profitability and reputation.

-- Data Breaches: Sensitive information such as API keys, encryption keys, and database credentials, can be exposed through a source code breach leading to a host of threats.
+- Data breaches: Sensitive information such as API keys, encryption keys, and database credentials, can be exposed through a source code breach leading to a host of threats.

 - Cyberattacks: Source code also can be a beacon to software architecture and vulnerabilities leading to compromised security and networks.